SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/new-certificate.md

 ---
 title: New certificate
-uid: dp-get-clientid
+uid: dp-new-certificate
-description: How to find the client ID for an app in the SuperOffice developer portal.
+description: How to create a new certificate for an app in the SuperOffice developer portal.
 author: Bergfrid Dias
-so.date: 06.05.2022
+so.date: 05.12.2022
-keywords: devportal, app, client ID so.topic: howto so.version: so.envir: cloud
+keywords: devportal, app, certificate so.topic: howto so.version: so.envir: cloud